linjacob2/tmp_gmn_contrails/README.md

 SAM2 also requires a model checkpoint to be downloaded from [here](https://dl.fbaipublicfiles.com/segment_anything_2/072824/sam2_hiera_large.pt).
 This `sam2_hiera_large.pt` file should be downloaded to `/src/sam2_checkpoints`.

 ## Data Download
+### Sample Dataset
+The sample dataset which is detailed in the [documentation](documentation.pdf) can be downloaded [here](https://drive.google.com/file/d/1uzZI4X7OXFCuLA8L0PsVAA7b7BgYSId0/view?usp=sharing).

 ### ERA5
 The ERA5 data can be downloaded using the script [here](src/data/era5/ERA5_downloader.ipynb).